Loans

 • Eligible borrowers must be U.S. citizens or eligible non-citizens, and must not have an adverse credit history as determined by the U.S. Department of Education.

-• Parent borrowers who fail to meet the established credit criteria may appeal the decision or may apply with an endorser (co-borrower) who does meet the credit criteria.
+• Parent borrowers who fail to meet the established credit criteria may appeal or may apply with an endorser (co-borrower) who does meet the credit criteria.

 • Parents who establish eligibility by virtue of an appeal or an endorser must complete online counseling at studentloans.gov.